 It’s ingrained in many of us—and in our culture—to think of leadership as something that comes more naturally to men than it does to women.
 While the reasons for this are myriad and complex, at Women Together we are committed to making a change.

-We recently sat down with Google senior executive Ivy Ross—who will be joining us on May 18, 2019 for When Women Lead… —to talk about the qualities of both “feminine” and “masculine” leadership.
+We sat down with Google senior executive Ivy Ross—who was one of our featured speakers in May 2019 for When Women Lead…, at which we explored the qualities of both “feminine” and “masculine” leadership.
 The ability to be an effective and impactful leader is inside each of us, accessible whenever we choose to reach for it . . .

 WOMEN TOGETHER A lot of us grew up at a time when no one talked about women as leaders in their own lives and in the world around them.
 What’s the first thing we need to know in order to become effective leaders?